neptune-ai/docs/docs/how-to/track.rst

 ^^^^^^^^
 **Register to AWS**

-Follow the `registrations instructions <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`_ from official webpage to create your AWS account.
+Follow the `registration instructions <https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>`_ from official webpage to create your AWS account.

 **Start EC2 instance**